The importance of dental hygiene and gum disease.

 Hygienist appointments will be arranged at a convenient time for you.
 During each appointment, your gums and teeth will be inspected, you will have a mouth cancer screening, your bone levels will be checked to ensure there is enough support for your teeth and any plaque will be removed.

 To make our hygiene packages more affordable for you, we offer finance plans that will allow you to spread the cost of your dental treatment.
-If you’d like to find out more about how dental hygiene appointments can prevent gum disease, please give us a call to book your initial consultation.
+If you’d like to find out more about how dental hygiene appointments can prevent gum disease, please give us a call to book your initial consultation or visit out contact page.
 Our highly trained team of dental surgeons and dedicated dental staff will be able to guide you through the booking process.